What should a DPIA template include? When is it necessary to perform a Data Protection Impact Assessment?

 Not sure where to begin in with your DPIA?
 A good place to start is in examining your processing activities and assessing the types of data you collect, the level of sensitivity and therefore the level of security required.
 For this, keeping accurate records is key!
 In fact, keeping records of you processing activities is also a GDPR requirement.

-Learn more about how iubenda’s Internal Privacy Management Solution can help you to easily keep up-to-date records of your processing activities.
+Learn more about how iubenda’s Register of Data Processing Activities can help you to easily keep up-to-date records of your processing activities.

 GDPR compliance for your site, app and organization